-If a resident that has been vaccinated is exposed to someone with COVID, does he/she have to quarantine?
+If a resident or associate who has been vaccinated is exposed to someone with COVID, does he/she have to quarantine?

 In accordance with with new guidelines released by the CDC, vaccinated persons who have been exposed to someone with COVID are not required to quarantine if they: